-Have you ever been to a summer BBQ, cookout or patriotic get-together when you’re trying to get healthy or lose weight?
+Have you ever been to a BBQ, cookout or patriotic get-together when you’re trying to lose weight or make healthy choices?

 The foods typically served are processed and full of fat, sugar, and carbs.

-It can be very difficult to stay on track with your fitness and health goals eating foods like that.
+It’s difficult to stay on track with fitness and health goals eating foods like that.

 They’re quick, easy, and great for the metabolism.